 The Yugambeh Museum

-The Yugambeh Museum, Language and Heritage Research Centre aims to record and promote the traditional knowledge of our region, especially the Yugambeh language which was spoken throughout South-East Queensland.
-The team work with and bring the community together through many initiatives centred around cultural and educational exchange, so that future generations have the opportunity to embrace the language, hear stories and truly connect with their Indigenous legacy as a relevant part of their today and tomorrow.
-It’s an incredible place, absolutely packed with knowledge and you should make it a priority to get there ASAP.
+The Yugambeh Museum, Language and Heritage Research Centre aims to record and promote the traditional knowledge of our region, especially the Yugambeh language, which was spoken throughout South-East Queensland.
+The team work with and bring the community together through many initiatives centered around the cultural and educational exchange so that future generations have the opportunity to embrace the language, hear stories and truly connect with their Indigenous legacy as a relevant part of their today and tomorrow.
+It’s an incredible place, absolutely packed with knowledge and well worth a look in next time you day trip northwards.

 Where: Corner Plantation Road & Martens Street, Beenleigh

-Created by one of the largest Traditional Owner Families within the Aboriginal Yugembeh Bundjalaung nations of South East QLD, + Far North NSW, Currie Country is the perfect place to learn about our Indigenous history, connections to country and Aboriginal knowledge systems which exist in the Tweed Coast as you connect to the country they call ‘Currie Country’.
+Created by one of the most prominent Traditional Owner Families within the Aboriginal Yugembeh Bundjalaung nations of South East QLD and Far North NSW; Currie Country is the perfect place to learn about our Indigenous history, connections to the country and Aboriginal knowledge systems which exist in the Tweed Coast as you connect to ‘Currie Country’.
 They run a beautiful Women’s Cruise on the Tweed River where you can learn, connect and create with like-minded women AND an incredible Women’s Retreat which is the perfect chance to rest and re-enliven yourself.
-We absolutely LOVE the work these incredible women do and you will do.
-Get down there ASAP.
+We LOVE the work these remarkable women do, and we’re confident you will too.

 Where: Tweed Valley Way, Tweed Heads